When to Replace a Bathtub

 There are a few reasons bathtubs crack.

-Unless it’s made of porcelain, older bathtubs can become brittle and more susceptible to cracking.
-Aging fibreglass tubs are especially susceptible to damage.
+- Unless it’s made of porcelain, older bathtubs can become brittle and more susceptible to cracking.
+Aging fiberglass tubs are especially susceptible to damage.

 Related Topic: Bathroom Upgrades that Don’t Require Complete Renovations